-This increase is also attributable to accretion of \$2,467 of Original Issue Discount (OID) income on the Liazon investment.
+Interest from portfolio companies - The portfolio interest income increase is due to the accretion of \$37,000 of Original Issue Discount (OID) income on the Liazon investment.
 OID income is created when the Corporation invests in a debenture instrument that has a warrant attached to the instrument.
-This transaction requires an allocation of a portion of the investment price to the warrant and reduces the debt instrument by an equal amount in the form of a note discount or OID.
+This transaction requires an allocation of a portion of the investment cost to the warrant and reduces the debt instrument by an equal amount in the form of a note discount or OID.
 The note is then reported net of the discount and the discount is accreted into income over the life of the debenture instrument.
+The debt instrument associated with this OID was paid in full during the second quarter of 2011 and therefore all of the remaining OID was recognized as income.

-After reviewing the portfolio companies' performance and the circumstances surrounding the investments, the Corporation has ceased accruing interest income on the following investment instruments:
+After reviewing the portfolio companies' performance and the circumstances surrounding the investments, the Corporation has ceased accruing interest income on the following investment instrument:

-Interest In vestment Year that Interest
+Interest Investment Year that Interest

 Company Rate Cost Accrual Ceased

 G-Tec Natural Gas Systems (G-Tec) 8% \$ 400,000 2004

-Niagara Dispensing Technologies, Inc.

-(Niagara Dispensing) 14% 547,328 2010

-Interest from other investments - The increase in interest from other investments is primarily due to higher cash balances in the current year.
-The cash balance at March 31, 2011 and 2010 was \$11,069,896 and \$7,560,176, respectively.
+Interest from other investments - The increase in interest from other investments is primarily due to higher cash balances and higher interest yields throughout the first nine months of the current year.
+The cash balance at September 30, 2011 and 2010 was \$4,504,418 and \$10,125,367, respectively.
+The Corporation paid off \$6,000,000 in outstanding SBA leverage in early September 2011 therefore reducing the cash balance at September 30, 2011.

 Dividend and other investment income - Dividend income is comprised of distributions from Limited Liability Companies (LLCs) in which the Corporation has invested.
-The Corporation's investment agreements with certain LLCs require the entities to distribute funds to the Corporation for payment of income taxes on its allocable share of the entities' profits.
-These dividends will fluctuate based upon the profitability of the entities and the timing of the distributions.
+The Corporation's investment agreements with certain LLCs require the LLCs to distribute funds to the Corporation for payment of income taxes on its allocable share of the LLCs profits.
+These dividends will fluctuate based upon the profitability of the LLCs and the timing of the distributions.
 In addition, in the current year the Corporation has begun to receive dividends from a non-LLC portfolio company.

-Dividend income for the three months ended March 31, 2011 consisted of a distribution from New Monarch Machine Tool, Inc. (Monarch) for \$41,114.
+Dividend income for the nine months ended September 30, 2011 consisted of a distribution from New Monarch Machine Tool, Inc. (Monarch) for \$146,182, Gemcor II, LLC (Gemcor) for \$174,357 and Carolina Skiff LLC (Carolina Skiff) for \$4,317.
 The Corporation exited its debt investment in Monarch in 2008 and still retains a small ownership in the company.
-Monarch started distributing its profits to its investors during the first quarter of 2011.
-Dividend income for the three months ended March 31, 2010 consisted of a distribution from Somerset Gas Transmission Company (Somerset) for \$13,902.
+Monarch started distributing its profits to its investors during 2011.
+Dividend income for the nine months ended September 30, 2010 consisted of a distribution from Somerset Gas Transmission Company (Somerset) for \$32,191 and Gemcor for \$30,320.

 Other income - Other income consists of the revenue associated with the amortization of financing fees charged to the portfolio companies upon successful closing of Rand SBIC financings.
-The SBA regulations limit the amount of fees that can be charged to a portfolio company, and the Corporation typically charges 1% to 3% to the portfolio concerns.
-These fees are amortized ratably over the life of the instrument associated with the fees.
+SBA regulations limit the amount of fees that can be charged to a portfolio company, and the Corporation typically charges 1% to 3% to the portfolio companies.
+These fees are amortized ratably over the life of the instrument associated with the fees and recognized in full when the debt is repaid.
 The unamortized fees are carried on the balance sheet under "Deferred revenue".
 In addition, other income includes fees charged by the Corporation to its portfolio companies for attendance at the portfolio companies' board meetings.

-The income associated with the amortization of financing fees was \$775 and \$803 for the three months ended March 31, 2011 and 2010, respectively.
-The annualized financing fee income based on the existing portfolio will be approximately \$660 for the remainder of 2011 and \$1,100 in 2012.
+The income associated with the amortization of financing fees was \$5,650 and \$1,853 for the nine months ended September 30, 2011 and 2010, respectively.
+There is no income expected from the annualized financing fees for the remainder of 2011.